 But, you need to be using the right type of mask.

 A standard N95 particulate mask is effective in preventing dust but largely useless in protecting you from paint fumes.
 Choose a P100 rated ventilator with activated carbon.

-If you are assembling a kit with a bolt-on-neck, you can probably get away without using a cramp.
+If you are assembling a kit with a bolt-on-neck, you can probably get away without using a clamp.

-But if you are assembling a set neck guitar, you’re going to need at least one cramp (ideally two) to maintain pressure on the neck joint as the glue dries.
+But if you are assembling a set neck guitar, you’re going to need at least one clamp (ideally two) to maintain pressure on the neck joint as the glue dries.

-If using a cramp, be sure to use padding to protect the guitar and prevent compression dents.
+If using a clamp, be sure to use padding to protect the guitar and prevent compression dents.

 While you can use a screwdriver and it’s actually preferable when installing smaller screws, using a powered drill will allow you to work much faster and allow you to drill pilot holes for the screws of smaller components such as tuners, strap knobs, and string guides without risking cracks developing.